syncsynchalt/totty/README.md

-Add the word `totty` (as in, "to a terminal") before any command in your pipe and that command will believe it is writing to a terminal, disabling this automatic buffering feature.
+Add the word `totty` (as in, "to a terminal") before any command in your pipe and that command will believe it is writing to a terminal, disabling the automatic buffering feature.

 ### An example